tempusdominus/bootstrap-4/src/docs/Installing.md

 2. Execute `bundle`
 3. Add `//= require tempusdominus-bootstrap-4.js` to your `application.js`
 4. Add `@import "tempusdominus-bootstrap-4.css"` to your `application.scss`

+### Django

+Python package for Django: [Django Tempus Dominus](https://pypi.org/project/django-tempus-dominus/)

+1. Install via pip: `pip install django-tempus-dominus`
+2. Widgets are provided for Date, DateTime, and Time.
+3. See the link above for full examples with Django Forms, Widgets, and Templates.

 ### Angular Wrapper
 Need new wrapper for this version.